Communities bring a sense of belonging and purpose. We need that today, more than ever.

 After five years at eBay, I jumped into the controlled chaos of startup life.
 I spent four years at Oodle, where I led product and took an active role in creating our culture.
 Similar roles followed at a few other startups: Betfair, Stella & Dot, Keaton Row.

-I bring an extensive product network, esp. through my roles as Executive leadership of Women In Product (7000+ female PM community) and co-founder of Product Leader Summit (bi-annual conference and quarterly gathering of founders and C-/VP Product leaders).
+I bring an extensive product network, esp. through my roles as the Board VP of Women In Product (12000+ female PM community) and co-founder of Product Leader Summit (annual conference and quarterly gathering of founders and C-/VP Product leaders).
 I also have a podcast called Product Decoded where top product experts share advice & wisdom around building and scaling great products.

 It is such an awesome privilege to work with mission-driven, revolutionary entrepreneurs.
 I’m a firm believer that these radically-different thinkers will be the key to driving positive societal change.